 - Make sure you are using oscillating fans in your grow space and that there are no dead zones.

 - Do not spray water on the plants leaves (unless you are using a fungicide to address an existing issue).
 There are a few different kinds of Downy and Powdery Mildew and they can be living in your water, so when you think you are giving your plants a nice relaxing foliar spray you are actually introducing contaminants.

 - If you are reading this article chances are that you already have a problem.
-Please do not use chemicals in an effort to control your situation.
-Instead I have found this foliar spray recipe far better than any harsh chemicals.
+Don’t use chemicals in an effort to control your situation.
+Instead This foliar spray recipe is better and safer than harsh chemicals.
 Baking Soda – Mix 2 tablespoons baking soda into a gallon of water, add 1 tablespoon of vegetable oil and 1 teaspoon of dish detergent.
 The vegetable oil will help adhere the solution to the leaf surfaces and the dish detergent will help the solution spread out.
 For established plants make sure you spray both the top and bottom surfaces of all leaves once every 2 weeks, more than that can stress your plants out.
 Powdery Mildew is usually on the top and Downy Mildew on the bottom.
 I would not use this on seedlings.
 If you have fungus issues on seedlings then you need to fix your air problem and start over.

 - After this growing season is over it would be wise to bleach out your growing space if you had fungus problems.